UppaJung/personal-website-preview/content/posts/nametags/index.md

 2. encourage attendees to welcome gender-neutral pronouns *by default*
 3. allow attendees to opt out of these defaults (so nobody need object)

-The following sample registration and name tag illustrate one way to do this.
+The following sample registration form and name tag preview illustrate one way to do this.
 Try it yourself!

 <link rel="stylesheet" href="./registration-form.css">
 <div data-registration-form-here="true" class="registration-and-name-tag-container"></div>